DarrenFrenkel/MDSslides/slides/slide22.md

 # 6 Version Control

 - Why?
-Because we make mistakes.
+Because we all make mistakes.

 - Using Git
     - Git is a version control program.